Norens-design/Tuple-Out-Game-Consolidation-Project/README.md

 Have fun!
 That is the big rule.

 **Big Version Update**
 There is now a Tuple-Out-Game-Consolidation-Project 2.0 as promised.
 In this version, you can enter yourself into the game.
+No more letting Sofia and Fatima have all the fun.
 Simply enter your name when promoted by the code and you will be warmly greeted.

+Also,